- Nominations may be submitted by any member of the Florida Library Association and others, if noted in the award description.

 - Libraries that collaborate with the Small Business Administration to provide services, such as video conferencing.

-Eligibility: Florida libraries of any type are eligible.
-Nominees can be a single library or a library system.
+Eligibility: Academic, public, and special libraries are eligible.
+Nominees can be a single library or part of a library system or consortium.
 The program must have been conducted within the previous calendar year.

 Who may submit a nomination?
 Recommendations for this award may be made by individuals from business organizations, government agencies, and businesses in the state as well as members of the Florida Library Association.

-Purpose: To recognize an outstanding program of direct service to youth.
+Purpose: To recognize outstanding programs of direct service to youth.

 - Nominated programs should be outstanding examples of direct service to youth.
 Outstanding is defined as unique, distinctive, exceptional, notable, praiseworthy or exemplary.